S-Dey/Udacity-Linux-Server-Configuration-Project/README.md

 ### 1. Creating the RSA Key Pair

 On your local machine, you will first have to set up the public and private key pair.
-This key pair will be later used while securely logging in with SSH.
-While the private key will be kept with you in your local machine, the public key will be stored in the server.
+This key pair will be used to authenticate yourself while securely logging in to the server via SSH.
+The private key will be kept with you in your local machine, and the public key will be stored in the server.

 To generate a key pair, run the following command: